Boeing, Airbus set to battle for United plane order

 CHICAGO/PARIS United Airlines (UAL.N) is shaping up as the next major U.S. battleground for Boeing Co (BA.N) and Airbus EAD.PA to sell narrowbody airplanes, as the world's biggest airline mulls an order sources say could reach 200 planes.

 Bagging the entire order from United Airlines, a unit of the newly merged United Continental Holdings Inc, would be a major coup for the victor.
-An order for 200 single-aisle planes is potentially worth about $18 billion at Boeing and Airbus list prices.
+An order for 200 single-aisle planes is potentially worth about $18 billion (11 billion pounds) at Boeing and Airbus list prices.

 Discussions are still at the early stages.
 But industry sources familiar with preliminary soundings expect United to place an order to refresh its fleet late this year or early next year.